EmeraldTechnopath/Em_Auto_Switch_Hair/README.md

 - It seems like you can change the "nighttime" hair at any time by just changing the nightHair variable.
 - Multiplayer or multi-Tav games won't work since you'd have multiple players at once.
 You could potentially get around this by setting the targetCharacter to your Tav's UUID.

+**Permissions:**

+You are welcome to use my script in your mod.
+Please credit back to this page!

 **Credits:**

 Part of the script was written by Wesslen.